-Rental income can be a lucrative industry for landlords.
+Property management can be a lucrative industry for landlords.
 It is a fast-paced industry with many moving parts, such as interviewing potential tenants, managing current tenants, and maintaining property quality.
-Income tax and deduction for rental properties may not be the first thing on a landlord’s mind, but there are tax benefits that may be useful.
+Income tax and deductions for rental properties may not be the first thing on a landlord’s mind, but there are tax benefits that may be useful.

-If you’re a landlord that is earning income from rental income, you should know about rental income tax and potential tax deductions.
+If you’re a landlord that is earning rental income from property management, you should know about rental income tax and potential tax deductions.

 What Is Rental Income?